Medic1111/FOOD-QR-FULL-STACK-TS/README.md

 ![Code to scan](code.png)

-TypeScript version of full stack [Food-QR](https://github.com/Medic1111/FOOD-QR).
+Main version in TypeScript of full stack [Food-QR](https://github.com/Medic1111/FOOD-QR).
 App that allows a food establishment to create a standardized online menu and generates a QR Code which can be printed and used to direct to live menu touchless.

 ### TEST